wagtail/wagtail/docs/editor_manual/documents_images_snippets/collections.rst

 .. image:: ../../_static/images/collections_privacy_overlay.png

+Permissions set on ‘root’ apply to all collections, so if you make the 'root' collection private, all documents in the site will be private.
+Permissions set on other collections apply to that collection only.

 ..
 Note::
-    Permissions set on ‘root’ apply to all collections, so a user with ‘edit’ permission for images on root can edit all images; permissions set on other collections apply to that collection only.
+    Although privacy settings are added to a collection, they are only enforced for documents within the collection.
+Privacy settings do not apply to images.

+    If you intend to use privacy setting, please make sure your web site is configured to enforce the level of privacy you require.
+See :ref:`Deployment tips <deployment_tips>` for configuration details.